kstenerud/streamux/streamux-specification.md

 Streamux is designed as a point-to-point, bidirectional protocol foundation for you to build a messaging layer on top of.
 It handles the middle parts which tend to operate in a similar way in most stream oriented protocols.
 Think of it as a protocol construction kit.

+Streamux is designed to support encryption, minimizing or providing mitigations for repetitive known data patterns so as to defend against known-plaintext and traffic analysis attacks.

 ```
 +-------------------------------------+
 |             application             |